 You can sign up regardless, although your club will raise a LOT more if you encourage everyone to participate.

 Probably… emailing friends & family nationwide taps into new revenue for most clubs.

 Can I invite family and friends to join me?

-Yes… they can sign up, and can also fundraise or donate, though it’s not required.
+Absolutely!
+They can sign up and can also fundraise or donate if they like.
 Use the Woohoo to introduce them to your club.

 What if I don’t live near Denver?

 Local Rotarians are opening their homes as free bed and breakfasts, or there will be a special Rotary rate at a local hotel.

 Can I use an electric bike?

 No problem.
 Just promise you won't leave your friends in the dust.